C#

 Difference Between IEnumerable and IQueryable in C#

-Understanding the difference between IEnumerable and IQueryable is crucial for writing efficient and optimized data access code in C#.
-Both are used for querying data, but they differ significantly in how and where the query is executed.
+Understanding the difference between IEnumerable and IQueryable is important when working with LINQ, Entity Framework Core, and data-intensive applications.
+Both are used for querying data, but they serve different purposes and can affect how queries are processed and executed.

-What is IEnumerable
+What is IEnumerable?

 Key characteristics:

-• Works with in-memory collections
+• Commonly used with in-memory collections.

 var result = data.Where(x => x.Name.StartsWith("A"));

-What is IQueryable
+What is IQueryable?

 Key characteristics:

-• Uses deferred execution
+• Uses deferred execution until the query is materialized.

 var result = context.Users